Former Hong Kong publisher Jimmy Lai begins to testify in his national security trial

 The American and British governments and a group of independent United Nations human rights experts have called for Lai’s release.

-Before the U.S. election, President-elect Donald Trump, when asked on a podcast whether he would talk to Chinese President Xi Jinping to seek Lai’s release, said “100%, I will get him out.”
+Before the U.S. election, President-elect Donald Trump, when asked on a podcast whether he would talk to Chinese President Xi Jinping to seek Lai’s release, said: “One hundred percent, I will get him out.”

 Hong Kong leader John Lee said mutual respect is important for the development of trade relations and there should be no interference in local affairs.
 Beijing also criticized some U.S. lawmakers for supporting Lai.